mpv-player/mpv/DOCS/man/options.rst

     Force the contents of the ``media-title`` property to this value.
 Useful for scripts which want to set a title, without overriding the user's setting in ``--title``.

+``--lavfi-complex=<string>``
+    Set a "complex" libavfilter filter, which means a single filter graph can take input from multiple source audio and video tracks.
+The graph can result in a single audio or video output (or both).

+    Currently, the filter graph labels are used to select the participating input tracks and audio/video output.
+The following rules apply:

+    - A label of the form ``aidN`` selects audio track N as input (e.g.
+      ``aid1``).
+    - A label of the form ``vidN`` selects video track N as input.
+    - A label named ``ao`` will be connected to the audio input.
+    - A label named ``vo`` will be connected to the video output.

+    Each label can be used only once.
+If you want to use e.g. an audio stream for multiple filters, you need to use the ``asplit`` filter.
+Multiple video or audio outputs are not possible, but you can use filters to merge them into one.

+    The complex filter can not be changed yet during playback.
+It's also not possible to change the tracks connected to the filter at runtime.
+Other tracks, as long as they're not connected to the filter, and the corresponding output is not connected to the filter, can still be freely changed.

+    .. admonition:: Examples

+        - ``--lavfi-complex='[aid1] asplit [ao] [t] ; [t] aphasemeter [vo]'``
+          Play audio track 1, and visualize it as video using the ``aphasemeter`` filter.
+        - ``--lavfi-complex='[vid1] [vid2] vstack [vo]'``
+          Stack video track 1 and 2 and play them at the same time.
+Note that both tracks need to have the same width, or filter initialization will fail (you can add ``scale`` filters before the ``vstack`` filter to fix the size).
+        - ``--lavfi-complex='[aid1] asplit [ao] [t] ; [t] aphasemeter [t2] ; [vid1] [t2] overlay [vo]'``
+          Play audio track 1, and overlay its visualization over video track 1.

+    See the Ffmpeg libavfilter documentation for details on the filter.